Homological mirror symmetry for hypertoric varieties II (with an Appendix written jointly with Laurent C\^ot\'e and Justin Hilburn): Introduction

 The simplest multiplicative hypertoric variety is the affine variety

-As discussed in \cite[Section 5.1]{Auroux07}, this space admits a fibration by 2-tori with a single nodal torus fiber, and it is self-mirror.
-The space $\TAo$ is holomorphic symplectic, and the $S^1$ action $e^{i\theta}\cdot (\sz,\sw) = (e^{i\theta}\sz,e^{-i\theta}\sw)$ is quasi-hyperhamiltonian, with a moment map valued in $T^\vee\times \mathfrak{t}_\R^\vee$; as described in Section \ref{sec:mht}, this can be lifted to a hyperhamiltonian action, with Lie algebra-valued moment map, on the universal cover of $\TAo$.
+As discussed in \cite[Section 5.1]{Auroux07}, this space admits a fibration by 2-tori with a single nodal torus fiber, and it is self-dual in the sense of the SYZ mirror construction of \cite{AAK}.
+The space $\TAo$ is holomorphic symplectic, and the $S^1$ action $e^{i\theta}\cdot (\sz,\sw) = (e^{i\theta}\sz,e^{-i\theta}\sw)$ is quasi-hyperhamiltonian ({\em i.e.,} quasi-Hamiltonian with respect to the holomorphic symplectic form and Hamiltonian with respect to the real K\"ahler form -- see Section \ref{subsec:notation} for our conventions on Hamiltonian and quasi-Hamiltonian torus actions), so that it has a complex group-valued moment map and a real moment map, jointly valued in $\C^\times\times \R$.
+As described in Section \ref{sec:mht}, this can be lifted to a hyperhamiltonian ({\em i.e.}, Hamiltonian for all three K\"ahler forms) action, with moment map valued in $\R^3 = \C\times \R$, on the universal cover of $\TAo$.

-All multiplicative hypertoric varieties are given as hyperhamiltonian reductions of $\TAno:=\left( \TAo \right)^n$ by a subtorus $T_{\R}$ of $(S^1)^n.$ Hence a multiplicative hypertoric variety $\mht$ is determined by two pieces of data: \begin{enumerate} \item a subtorus $T\subset (\C^\times)^n$ complexifiying $T_{\R}$; and \item a hyperhamiltonian reduction parameter, which we can split into a complex moment map parameter $\parone\in T^\vee$ and a GIT stability parameter $ \GIT\in \mathfrak{t}_\R^\vee.$ \end{enumerate} As we'll see below, following these parameters under mirror symmetry forces us to equip the variety $\mht$ with the additional data of a B-field parameter $\Bfield\in T^\vee_\R.$ The B-field, as a class in $H^2(\mht;\R/\Z),$ can be recovered from $\Bfield$ by the Kirwan map.
+All multiplicative hypertoric varieties are given as complex quasi-Hamiltonian reductions of $\TAno:=\left( \TAo \right)^n$ by a subtorus $T_{\R}$ of $(S^1)^n.$ To ensure that this reduction is smooth for generic choices of parameters, we require that this subtorus is {\bf unimodular}: if $J\subset \{1,\dots, n\}$ is a subset such that the projection map $T_{\R}\to (S^1)^J$ is an isogeny (a finite cover), it is an isomorphism.
+Hence, a multiplicative hypertoric variety $\mht$ is determined by two pieces of data: \begin{enumerate} \item a unimodular subtorus $T\subset (\C^\times)^n$ complexifiying $T_{\R}$; and \item a hyperhamiltonian reduction parameter, which we can split into a complex moment map parameter $\parone\in T^\vee$ and a GIT stability parameter $ \GIT\in i\mathfrak{t}_\R^\vee.$ \end{enumerate} We will introduce an additional parameter $\Bfield$ valued in the compact torus $T^\vee_\R,$ which physicists might call a (periodicized) B-field.
+As we explain in Appendix \ref{sec:kirwan}, the parameter $\Bfield$ determines a class in $H^2(\mht;\R/\Z)$ by the Kirwan map $H^2(BT; \R/\Z)\to H^2(\mht;\R/\Z)$, which we think of as the reduction mod $\Z$ of the imaginary part of a complexified K\"ahler form on $\mht$.